 - Trafficking within 1,000 feet of a school building.
 Penalties may be increased if you were selling or attempting to sell marijuana on or near school property.
 While a first offense violation is a class D felony, harsher penalties may apply depending on the amount possessed.

+If you are facing a criminal investigation or charges, you need an experienced drug crimes attorney.
 As a former prosecuting attorney, Steve Adams knows what must be proven in order to get a conviction, as well as the rules police officers must follow when making an arrest.
 We understand the difference the discovery of an improper traffic stop or missing search warrant can make in this type of case, and we will not overlook any detail.

 Don’t wait to get legal advice after a drug charge!
 Call The Law Offices of Steven R. Adams at (513) 929-9333 today for your free case evaluation.